Docs/CMS Integrations/Strapi Integration

 SymptomLikely CauseSolution

-Test Connection failsIncorrect Base URL or invalid API Token.Verify the Base URL includes /api.
+Test Connection failsIncorrect Base URL or invalid API Token.Ensure the Base URL is the site root do not include /api.
 Regenerate the token in Strapi and update the connector.

 Article created as Draft when expected PublishedDefault status in iContentForge is set to "Draft".Update the Default Article Status in the connector configuration to "Published".

-Images or media not appearingFeatured Image URL is not mapped, or Strapi cannot host external images.Ensure the Featured Image URL is mapped to a media field.
-Strapi may require uploading the image; consider using a plugin to handle external images.
+Images or media not appearingFeatured Image URL is not mapped, or Strapi cannot handle external images.Ensure the Featured Image URL is mapped to a media field.
+Strapi may require uploading the image first; consider using a plugin to handle external image URLs.

 Next Steps